GuyMaalouf/opc-worldpop-analysis/README.md

 ## License

-MIT (or your preferred license).
+MIT.
 Please cite WorldPop when using the datasets.